-While anyone who is exposed to digital devices are prone to vision-related issues and must keep a regular check on their eye health, if you have a history of glaucoma, diabetes, and high blood pressure, you need to have a constant check on your overall eye health.
+While anyone who is exposed to digital devices is prone to vision-related issues and must keep a regular check on their eye health, if you have a history of glaucoma, diabetes and high blood pressure, you need to have a constant check on your overall eye health.
 This is especially true if you or anyone in your family has a history of diabetes.
-Diabetes tends to pose an array of serious eye-related complications like diabetes retinopathy, glaucoma, and cataracts.
+Diabetes tends to pose an array of serious eye-related complications like diabetes retinopathy, glaucoma and cataracts.

 “If vision impairment runs in the family, it could mean an early onset for you and hence you need to be regularly checked.”

 To keep the eyes healthy, it is advised to follow the following tips: